ghanavat/ResultPattern/src/Ghanavats.ResultPattern/docs/README.md

-# Ghanavats Result Patter package
+# Ghanavats Result Pattern package
 Consistent and Flexible Result Handling for Developers to have better control over responses.

 ## Overview